Infinisoft-inc/public/Packages/@brainstack/react/README.md

 The BrainStackContext object, provided by the appropriate `BrainStackProvider`, contains the following properties:

-- **useOn(event: string, handler: Function)**: Register a handler to be called when an event is emitted by the BrainStack client.
+- **useOn(event: string, handler: Function, deps: any[])**: Register a handler to be called when an event is emitted by the BrainStack client.
 - **store**: Hub and state.
 - **log**: The logger of the BrainStack client.
 - **createEventHandlerMutator(fieldPath: string)**: Create a function to mutate deeply nested fields in the state.